Lightweight Model Attribution and Detection of Synthetic Speech via Audio Residual Fingerprints: Related Work

 \subsection{Limitations of Prior Work}

-Prior efforts, while effective in closed-world settings, struggle with generalization to unknown generative models, often due to overfitting or limited training diversity.
-An example of recent work addressing this limitation is the third track of the ADD 2023 challenge~\cite{Yi_2023_IJCAI}, which includes an open-world model attribution task.
+Prior efforts, while effective in closed-world settings, struggle with generalization to unknown generative models, often due to overfitting or limited training diversity. \mb{Existing audio and image fingerprinting methods either train supervised classifiers tied to specific models (GAN-based synthesizers only)~\cite{Ning_2019_ICCV, chuyuan-2024-chineseconf}, or require paired real–synthetic samples~\cite{Ke_2025_article}, limiting applicability.} An example of recent work addressing \mb{the open-world scenario} is the third track of the ADD 2023 challenge~\cite{Yi_2023_IJCAI}.
 However, it differs from our approach in three key ways.
-First, the attribution techniques were evaluated based on data from 8 different sources, from which 7 were known during training.
-The existence of multiple models during training allows to leverage latent representations of a trained classifier, as deployed by the winner of the challenge~\cite{Lu_2023_IJCAI}, or to make use of contrastive learning, as deployed by the runner-up~\cite{Qin_2023_IJCAI}.
+First, the attribution techniques were evaluated based on data from 8 different sources, of which 7 were known during training.
+The existence of multiple models during training allows leveraging latent representations of a trained classifier, as deployed by the winner of the challenge~\cite{Lu_2023_IJCAI}, or to make use of contrastive learning, as deployed by the runner-up~\cite{Qin_2023_IJCAI}.
 In the single-model setting, that is, when restricting access to data from only a single source during training, these techniques are not applicable.
 Secondly, the evaluation in ADD puts more emphasis on the closed-world performance as the dataset contains around $7/8=87.5\%$ samples from generative models seen during training.
-Lastly, the dataset utilized in ADD is not publicly available, which limits its reproducibility significantly.\footnote{The dataset cannot be reproduced because the source of the unknown class is not shared.} In contrast, this paper emphasizes the open-world attribution task while also considering the closed-world setting, supporting practical use in cybersecurity operations such as fake audio detection and attribution of generative model sources.
+Lastly, the dataset utilized in ADD is not publicly available, which limits its reproducibility significantly.\footnote{The dataset cannot be reproduced because the source of the unknown class is not shared.} Separately, most prior works do not evaluate whether their approaches generalize across varying audio corruptions (e.g., environmental noise, compression, reverberation) or on synthetic audio generated by \mb{non-GAN-based models}.
+In contrast, \mb{our work provides a unified, model-agnostic, lightweight, and training-free framework that extracts inherent residual fingerprints from synthetic audio without the need for paired data, model-specific retraining, or architectural assumptions.
+This makes it naturally suited for open-world attribution while still supporting closed-world scenarios relevant to practical cybersecurity applications such as fake audio detection and model-source attribution.}